cbkinase/Smack/README.md

 Otherwise, you can use Docker:

 1. Clone this repository.
-2. Run `docker compose up` in the root directory of the project.
+2. Run `bash start-docker.sh` in the root directory of the project.
 3. Your SQLite database will automatically persist on a Docker volume.
 4. Your nginx server will be available at `localhost:8080`, acting as a reverse proxy to route requests to the web application's services.